 When you are home, have your dog familiar with being in the crate.
 Start with short periods and then increase the time he spends in it.
 Feed him in the crate, let him have his favorite bone to be used as a stress reliever while he is in there.

-Some toys are developed to entertain, or occupy your dog when you leave.
+Some toys are developed to entertain, or occupy your dog when you are away.
 I prefer to use such interactive toys only when I am present.
 These work because your dog’s mind is stimulated while attempting to remove treats from a toy, which then relaxes his mind, and he sleeps.

 Do not put water in the crate—that can get very messy!
 The crate should be your dog’s safe haven, a place he feels secure and enjoys.
 It should be big enough for him to stand upright without his head touching the top, and he should be able to turn around and lay down easily.